lukehsiao/CribSense/docs/setup/config.md

 [info] Pixel Movement: 0	 [info] Motion Estimate: 0.839298 Hz [info] Pixel Movement: 0	 [info] Motion Estimate: 0.839298 Hz
 ```
-Where there is a clear periodic pattern corresponding to the breathing.
+Where there is a clear periodic pattern corresponding to the motion.

 If your output looks more like this: